Knox Prairie Community

 of the KPCK as of our January 2020 Board meeting.

-Shannon has volunteered with the KPCK since 2017 and was recently appointed Vice President at the January 2020 Board meeting.
+Kim has volunteered with the KPCK since August of 2019 and was recently appointed Treasurer at the August 2021 Board meeting.

 Myrna Benson, Board Member